 Despite all the disappointing numbers of tourism segments during the global health crisis, people intended to experience something different, like cycling and walking.
 The official UK government website reported a surge in cycling, with the average person taking 20 trips in 2020—a 26% increase compared to 2019.

 The beauty of the UK lies in its diverse accommodation options, catering to all preferences.
-Whether it’s a romantic shack in the woods, a luxurious resort with a household vibe, or even a unique James Bond-themed windmill rental, there’s something for everyone.
+There’s something for everyone, whether it’s a romantic shack in the woods, a luxurious resort with a household vibe, or even a unique James Bond-themed windmill rental.
 And one thing unites them all—the love for exploring the UK’s scenic landscapes on foot.
 Don’t miss out on this chance to experience the UK in a new way!

-*People embraced a new healthy lifestyle during the coronavirus outbreak, and it seems to have paid off!
+*People embraced a new healthy lifestyle during the coronavirus outbreak, which seems to have paid off!

 Increase in Day Trips

-Day trips in England saw a gradual increase from 2002 to 2019, with the average person taking 23 trips in 2002 and 32 trips in 2019, according to the official government website.
+Day trips in England gradually increased from 2002 to 2019, with the average person taking 23 trips in 2002 and 32 trips in 2019, according to the official government website.
 However, the coronavirus outbreak disrupted these patterns.
-Day trips surged in 2020 to 45 trips per person, likely due to travel restrictions, before dipping to 36 trips in 2021.
+Day trips surged in 2020 to 45 per person, likely due to travel restrictions, before dipping to 36 visits in 2021.

 Shopping and Commuting

-Data from the official government website reveals a significant decline in both shopping and commuting trips in 2020 compared to 2019.
-The average person in the UK made 141 shopping trips in 2020, reflecting a 22% decrease from the previous year’s 181 trips.
-Similarly, commuting trips took a steeper plunge, dropping by 35% in 2020 (91 trips) compared to 2019 (140 trips).
+Data from the official government website reveals a significant decline in shopping and commuting trips in 2020 compared to 2019.
+The average person in the UK made 141 shopping trips in 2020, reflecting a 22% decrease from the previous year’s 181 visits.
+Similarly, commuting trips took a steeper plunge, dropping by 35% in 2020 (91 trips) compared to 2019 (140 visits).

 UK Travel Statistics 2022